Garden tool care

 This process ensures that the tools are ready for the new season.

-• Remove dirt and debris with water or a brush
+• Remove soil and debris with water or a brush

 • Use soapy water for deep cleaning